1giba/docker-php4dev/readme.md

 # Docker - PHP for Developers

-Dockerfile for php applications based on [codecasts/php-alpine](https://github.com/codecasts/php-alpine).
+A lightweight image for php applications based on [codecasts/php-alpine](https://github.com/codecasts/php-alpine).

 ## From Hub Docker